-Thirty-hour classroom-based field experience that connects the theory learned in coursework with practical application.
+This 30 hour classroom-based field experience course is taken concurrently with MED506.
+It connects the practices and theory learned in MED506 with practical classroom application.
 A one-hour bimonthly seminar provides time for students to discuss what they are learning.
 Students enroll in the course concurrently with MED 506.